yuulive/asdfsdfdfg/design/test_plan.md

 String and debug string representation of Error.

+### Module enums

+Currently no test can be defined for enumerations.

 ## Documentation tests

 Every public method of the library shall have a documentation in the source code, in addition there shall be an example of the use of the method.